FREE Easy Crochet Baby Booties Pattern (4 sizes)

 - Row 2: Ch1, starting in the base of the chain 2hdc in the first stitch, hdc in the next 7 sts, 2hdc in the next 5 stitches, hdc in the next 7sts, 2hdc in each of the last 2 stitches.
 Join.
 (30sts)

-- Row 3: Ch1, starting in the base of the chain, 2hdc in the first stitch, hdc in the next 12 sts, 2hdc in each of the next 3 stitches, hdc in the next 12sts, 2hdc in each of the last 2 stitches.
+- Row 3: Ch1, 2hdc in base of ch stitch, hdc in the next 12 sts, 2hdc in each of the next 3 stitches, hdc in the next 12sts, 2hdc in each of the last 2 stitches.
 Join.
 (36sts) MEASURE SOLE HERE

 SIDES and front shaping: